Alex-H-Su/Web-Design-Alex-Su/Assignment 2/ReadMe.md

 ##### E
 ###### F

-This allows The header size to change, making it larger for every hastag added to a certain header.
+This allows The header size to change, making it smaller for every hastag added to a certain header.

 **steak**
 _steak_